pphtw/pphtw/README.md

 - 🌱 Currently, I'm studying in IT major at King MongKut's University of Technology Thonburi.
 - 🤔 I'm interested in mobile application development.
 - 🔭 now...
 I'm working on Thumbkin Application!, the tool that can suggest meal based on kitchen contents.
 - 🌟 My Goals! ...
-To be a Full Stack Developer!
+To be a Mobile Application Developer!